September 2, 2018

 There's a pause.
 Then suddenly a look of huge realization overtakes Dany's face.
 She turns her head and stares at him like she's seeing him for the first time.

-Dany is striding briskly through the trees, back the way they came.
+Dany strides briskly through the trees.
 Jon hurries to catch up.